-The GT-AX1100’s web user interface features the ROG theme like the case of the GT-AC5300.
+The Asus GT-AX11000’s web user interface features the ROG theme like the case of the GT-AC5300.
 The UI is responsive — most responsive among Asus routers I’ve worked with — and organized, making setting it up and managing its features a pleasure.
-The router is not hard to use, but you do need to know the basics before you can get the most out of it.
+The router is not hard to use, but you need to know the basics of setting up a home network before getting the most out of it.

-On top of that, the GT-AX11000 has a lot of useful features for any home users.
+On top of that, the GT-AX11000 has a lot of valuable features for any home user.
 And I’m not talking about the support for gaming yet.
 The following are those you sure will appreciate.

 The Asus GT-AX1100’s prominent for-everyone features

 2.5Gbps port: Apart from the usual four Gigabit LAN ports and one Gigabit WAN port, the router has a 2.5Gbps port to work either as a LAN port or a WAN port.
-However, it’s a bit disappointing that there’s no faster (5Gbps) LAN port, as the case of the Netgear RAX120.
+However, it’s a bit disappointing that there’s no faster (5Gbps) LAN port, similar to the Netgear RAX120.

 AiMesh: An effective way Asus turns Wi-Fi awesome.
 The GT-AX11000 can work either as the primary router as well as an AiMesh node.
-Note that, in my testing, the GT-AX11000, as well as other Asus Wi-Fi 6 routers, proved to be quite buggy in an AiMesh setup.
+In my testing, the GT-AX11000 and other Asus Wi-Fi 6 routers proved to be quite buggy in an AiMesh setup.
 You might need to restart it once in a while.
 Hopefully, future firmware will work out the kinks.

 Dual-WAN: You can turn one of the LAN ports into a second WAN port if you want to use two Internet connections at a time.